ikvmnet/ikvm/README.md

 `IkvmReference` is not transitive.
 Including it in one project and adding a dependency to that project from a second project will not result in the same reference being available on the second project.
-Instead add the reference to each project.
+Instead, add the reference to each project.

 For each project to resolve to the same resulting assembly ensure their settings are identical.